AndrewGibbs/PathFinder/documents/joss_paper/paper.md

 An advantage of Mathematica's `NIntegrate` is that the oscillatory component does not always need to be factored explicitly; Mathematica does this symbolically.
 However, there are three drawbacks when compared to `PathFinder`:

-- Based on experiments, `NIntegrate` does not appear to have a frequency-independent cost for polynomial phase functions.
+- Based on experiments [@PathFinderPaper, Section 5.3], `NIntegrate` does not appear to have a frequency-independent cost for general polynomial phase functions.
 - `NIntegrate` does not work in general for an unbounded contour with complex endpoints.
 - `NIntegrate` is not open source; the code cannot be seen or modified, and one must acquire a license to use it.

 The `cuspint` package is similar to `PathFinder` in that it is also based on steepest descent contour deformation.
-There are two drawbacks when compared with PathFinder:
+There are two drawbacks when compared with `PathFinder`:

 - The problem class is restricted to \eqref{eq:I} when $(a,b)=\mathbb{R}$.
 Therefore, it may be used to model the catastrophe integrals of Figures \ref{fig:pearcey} and \ref{fig:swallowtail}, but not those of Figure \ref{fig:pwe} and \ref{fig:inflection}.
 - `cuspint` can experience "violent" exponential growth [@KiCoHo:00, Section 2], which can lead to inaccurate results.
 This is because, unlike `PathFinder`, it does not attempt a highly accurate approximation of the steepest descent contours.

-In summary, `PathFinder` is the only software package that can be applied in general to the class \eqref{eq:I}, for problems such as those visualised in Figures \ref{fig:pwe}-\ref{fig:inflection}.
+In summary, `PathFinder` is the only existing software package that can be applied in general to \eqref{eq:I}.

 # Acknowledgments

 I am very grateful for the guidance of Daan Huybrechs and David Hewett throughout the development of this software.
 I am also grateful for financial support from KU Leuven project C14/15/05 and EPSRC projects EP/S01375X/1, EP/V053868/1.

-Some of the code in `PathFinder` relies on other projects.
-I am grateful to @DAryo whose code is used for the Dijkstra shortest path algorithm.
-I am also grateful to Dirk Laurie and Walter Gautschi for writing the Golub-Welsch algorithm used to generate Gaussian quadrature rules.
+Some of the code in `PathFinder` is copied from other projects.
+I acknowledge @DAryo, used for the Dijkstra shortest path algorithm.
+I also acknowledge Dirk Laurie and Walter Gautschi for writing the code used for the Golub-Welsch algorithm.

 # References